Dhananjayyd/Feature_Selection/README.md

 Feature selection is the process of selecting a subset of relevant features (variables or attributes) from a larger set of features that are available in a dataset.
 The main goal of feature selection is to reduce the number of features and focus on those that are most informative for a particular task, such as classification or regression.

+***Curse Of Dimensionality***

+>Curse of Dimensionality refers to a set of problems that arise when working with high-dimensional data.
+>
+>The dimension of a dataset corresponds to the number of attributes/features that exist in a dataset.
+>
+>A dataset with a large number of attributes, generally of the order of a hundred or more, is referred to as high dimensional data.
+>
+>Some of the difficulties that come with high dimensional data manifest during analyzing or visualizing the data to identify patterns,
+>and some manifest while training machine learning models.
+The difficulties related to training machine learning models
+>due to high dimensional data are referred to as the ‘Curse of Dimensionality’.

 ***There are several techniques for feature selection, including***:

 >1. **Filter methods**: These methods use statistical measures to rank the features based on their relevance to the target variable.
 Examples of statistical measures >include correlation coefficient, mutual information, and chi-square test.